jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-8.md

-+++
+---
+heading: Chapter 8
+title: "Money as the Measure of Value and Medium of Exchange"
+weight: 20
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Money as the Measure of Value and Medium of Exchange" heading=  "Chapter 8 of Part 3 The Natural Wants of Mankind" description=  "To facilitate exchange, people needed some expedient to ascertain the accuracy of weight and fineness.
-Coinage secures these" date=  2015-09-23 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-7" linkbtext=  "Chapter 7" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-9" linkftext=  "Chapter 9" icon=  "/icons/smith.png"
+description: "To facilitate exchange, people needed some expedient to ascertain the accuracy of weight and fineness.
+Coinage secures these"
-+++
+---

 ## Measures of value and measures of quantity

-We now consider money as=
+We now consider money as:
 - The measure of value, and then
 - The medium of exchange.